 Under Section 504, Subpart E Postsecondary Education, of the 1973 Rehabilitation Act and the Americans with Disabilities Act, institutions of higher education must provide reasonable accommodations to a student’s known disability and may not deny equal access to the institution’s programs, courses, and activities.
 For a number of students with disabilities, simultaneously listening to lectures and taking notes is extremely difficult.
 Recording class lectures is a reasonable accommodation for students who have registered with the Office of Student Accessibility and Disability Services and whose documentation determine this as an appropriate accommodation.

 Typically, students may not use recording devices in the classroom without explicit prior permission from the class instructor and consent from all students present.
-However, instructor and class permission are not required when an accommodation notification from the Office of Student Accessibility & Disability Services (OSSADS) has been received by the instructor, which identifies a student that requires the use of a recording device.
+However, instructor and class permission are not required when an accommodation notification from the Office of Student Accessibility & Disability Services has been received by the instructor, which identifies a student who requires the use of a recording device.
 Before any such recording can occur, the student must notify their instructor of their plans to record and must sign the Audio Recording Policy.
 On this policy, students with the accommodation of audio recording agree to the following conditions:

 - The student must sign an agreement with the OSSADS before lectures can be recorded and must be registered as a student with a disability.